SpaceML/PSFGAN/README.md

 First you should modify some paths in roou.py:
 * tmpdir_for_SExtractor: Directory where temporary files for SExtractor are saved.
 This is only needed if the flag "mcombine" is set to 1.
 * psfTool_path: Directory containing the executable of the SDSS PSF tool path.
-This is the so-called "Stand Alone Code" downloaded from the following website [http://www.sdss.org/dr12/algorithms/read_psf/].
 * psfFields_dir: Directory containing the SDSS fields.
 These are used to extract stars if the flag "mcombine" is set to 1.
 For each original image their should be the field where the galaxy image was cut out from.
 It should be named as "<objid>-<filter>.fits".